jalopezsuarez/YouTubeExtractor/README.md

 # YouTubeExtractor
-YoutubeExtractor is a Swift4 library to extract the download link from YouTube videos, download them and/or extract their audio track.
+YoutubeExtractor is a Swift4 library to extract the download link from YouTube videos, download them and/or play.

 ## Usage Example